StuPro-TOSCAna/TOSCAna/README.md

 [![Documentation Status](https://readthedocs.org/projects/toscana/badge/?version=latest)](http://toscana.readthedocs.io/en/latest/?badge=latest)

 ## Introduction
-TOSCAna allows the transformation of TOSCA CSARs into other cloud formats.
+The TOSCAna project allows the transformation of TOSCA CSARs into other cloud formats.
 Currently supported target platforms are Kubernetes, CloudFoundry and AWS CloudFormation.

+Check out the [wiki](http://toscana.readthedocs.io/en/latest/) for detailed information.

+## Contributing
+See our [contribution guidelines](CONTRIBUTING.md) for detailed information on how to contribute to TOSCAna.

 ## Project Structure
 - [`docs/user`](docs/user) - User documentation